Gorgeous limestone Karst in Langkawi

 It was already several hours on and off the boat full of sightseeing activities.
 We had our lunch in the meantime.
 Tiredness kicked me and the gentle breeze helped me to relax further.
 The boat was heading back to where we started.
 On our way home, I saw the most beautiful sky with a vast expanse of ocean in front of us.
 This was the moment I thanked myself for booking the trip.

-Relax in Tanjung Rhu
+Afternoon: Tanjung Rhu Beach

 Tanjung Rhu is the most beautiful Beach in Langkawi.
 Do not miss it from your 3 Days Langkawi Itinerary.